th-duvanel/spdm-wid/README.md

-# SPDM-WID, a Wireshark Dissector
+# SPDM-WiD, a Wireshark Dissector

-SPDM-WID is a dissector for Wireshark, made in Lua.
+SPDM-WiD is a dissector for Wireshark, made in Lua.
 It's designed for SPDM (Security Protocol Data Model), a protocol made by DMTF.

 ## About SPDM
 SPDM defines message exchanging and authentication between devices, including hardware identities.
 The protocol is made for being executed in the start of the computer, exchanging messages between PCI Express physical bus.
 It is a very low-level protocol.